What Are Oral Piercings?

 - Not have hot drinks, like coffee, tea, or hot chocolate

-After your tongue has healed, take the jewelry out every night and brush it like you brush your teeth.
+After your tongue has healed, take the jewelry out every night and brush it the way you brush your teeth.
 You might want to take it out before you go to sleep or do anything active.

 When to Get Help